Survival Island: Plot

 Jack and Jennifer are a wealthy couple who are yachting in the Caribbean during Christmas.
-One of their crew is the handsome Manuel, who is cursed by his angry ex-girlfriend Maria as he prepares to leave on the yacht.
-He is clearly bothered and has a difficult time fulfilling requests for the crew and guests.
-After Captain Richards confronts him, Manuel quits and throws down a rag as he storms out of the galley.
+One of their crew is the handsome Manuel, who is immediately found attractive by Jennifer and her friend Gail.
+Shortly after, Manuel is cursed by his angry ex-girlfriend Maria as he prepares to leave on the yacht.
+He is clearly bothered and has a difficult time fulfilling requests, particularly for Jack who becomes irritated.
+Manuel also begins to be infatuated with Jennifer after overhearing her having sex with Jack in their cabin.
+When Captain Richards confronts him, Manuel quits and throws down a rag as he storms out of the galley.
 The rag lands on a gas flame and causes the entire yacht to catch fire.
 Captain Richards is unable to control the blaze with a fire extinguisher so they abandon ship.
 Their lifeboats are capsized by a storm later that night and everyone becomes separated.

 Washing up on a deserted island, Jennifer is completely alone until she sees the body of Captain Richards in the water.
 As she attempts to resuscitate him, Manuel appears and also unsuccessfully tries to revive him.
 They bury his body and under Manuel's guidance, set out to build a hut for shelter and find food.
 Two days later while fishing near a reef, Manuel finds Jack alive and brings him back to Jennifer and their hut.
+As he recovers, Jack confirms the death of Gail and their other friend Bill, leaving the three of them as the only survivors.

 Although Jack is grateful at first, he eventually suspects Manuel of having desires on his wife and declares the man his enemy, promising to ruin his life once they get off the island.
 This puts Jennifer in the uncomfortable position of her loyalty to Jack conflicting with the realization that they both need Manuel's help to survive.
 A proud man, Jack insists that he can provide for them both, but it quickly becomes apparent that he cannot.
 Jack and Jennifer's relationship starts quickly deteriorating.

 Jack steals Manuel's goggles to go fishing one day and when Manuel discovers this, he threatens to kill Jack.
 Jennifer attempts to get him to calm down.
-As the two exit the water after fighting, Manuel pins Jennifer down and starts to rape her as a way of getting revenge on Jack, but she soon stops resisting and the act becomes consensual.
+As the two exit the water after fighting, Manuel pins Jennifer down and starts to rape her as a way of getting revenge on Jack, but she soon stops resisting and falls for him, and they have sex.
 Afterwards, Jennifer feels remorse despite having enjoyed the encounter and Manuel confesses his love for her.
 When Jack returns, Jennifer accidentally hints at him what had happened and he furiously rejects her.